-Dr. Yilmaz became an Overseas Fellow of the Royal Society of Medicine
+Dr. Yilmaz became an Overseas Fellow of the Royal Society of Medicine, England

-Dr. Özlem Yilmaz was honored to become an Overseas Fellow of the Royal Society of Medicine, England in December 2017.
-The society is one of the U.K.’s major providers of postgraduate medical education.
-The Society promotes an exchange of information and ideas on the science, practice and organisation of medicine.
+Dr. Özlem Yilmaz was inducted as an Overseas Fellow of the Royal Society of Medicine, England in 2017.
+The Society promotes the exchange of information on science, practice and medicine.

-Congratulations to JoAnn Roberts, PhD Candidate in our lab, was recently awarded prestigious F31 Predoctoral Individual National Research Service Grant Award from NIDCR.
+Congratulations to Bridgette Wellslager, a PhD Candidate, who was recently awarded the F31 Predoctoral Individual National Research Service Grant from NIDCR.

-Jaden Lee was awarded prestigious AADR Student Research Fellowship
+Jaden Lee was consecutively awarded the prestigious AADR Student Research Fellowship

-Jaden Lee, a DMD/PhD candidate in our, lab has won an AADR STudent Research Award to supplement his current research and travel to the next AADR meetings.
+Jaden Lee, a DMD/PhD candidate, won the AADR Student Research Award two consecutive years (2017-2018) to support his research project and participate in the next AADR meeting.